About us:

 We are safe.
 We pride ourselves at not acting like hot dogs, both on and off the field.

 We allow women in the ranks.
-We need good riders committed to our goals of honoring United States Cavalry Troopers and find that some women fit the bill.
+We need good riders committed to our goals of honoring United States Cavalry Troopers and find women fit the bill as well as men.
 We ask that they succeed at a reasonable and practical disguise of their gender.

 We maintain a light hearted, cooperative, supportive, and committed atmosphere.

 WE KICK BUTT!
-We're tactically successful on the field and have earned the trust of the National Park Service because we adhere to the manual, take careful risks, get where we're going on time, meet our commander's expectations, and act professionally.
+We're tactically successful on the field and have earned the trust of the National Park Service because we adhere to the manual, maintain a “safety first” mindset, get where we're going on time, meet our commander's expectations, and act professionally.
 All Others Beware!

 What we expect of our members: